thomasabishop/eolas/Electronics_and_Hardware/Digital_circuits/Latches.md

 ## What is a latch?

-A latch is a circuit component that works as a very basic memory device.
-It is capable of setting and resetting a single bit.
-We can remember what it does by thinking of a door latch: once you turn the key the lock is set, when you turn it back it is unset.
+A latch is a circuit component that wor

 The **SR Latch** (for "set/reset") has two inputs: _S_ (for "set") and _R_ (for "reset") and one output, _Q_. _Q_ stands for the bit that is remembered.
 (There is also _not-Q_ which is the opposite of whatever _Q_ is currently set to.)